samSKIF/ThrivioHR/replit.md

 - **Print a PLAN** with exact files to touch.
 Do not touch outside files.
 - After edits, run acceptance checks (lint/tests/dev port up/etc.) and print results.
 - If anything fails: **revert and STOP**.
+- After finishing all request by the prompt provide an overview where we are compared to Roadmap.md

 ## Performance & pagination
 - Avoid N+1: BFF uses **DataLoader**; services provide batch endpoints.